 Long distance relationships are hard – from the emotional need that comes with being far from each other, to the lack of face-to-face communication.
 Sometimes you may wonder if when to call it quits in your long distance relationship.

 Deciding to break up after dating long distance is not easy.
-It takes a lot of energy to decide that something is not working for you and it needs fixing.
+It takes a lot of energy to decide that the LDR is not working for you and it needs fixing.
 Kudos for taking the first step.

 The second challenge – and the hardest of all – is effectively communicating this to your loved one in a way that protects their dignity and leaves them at peace.
 Break-ups are usually messy because the decision to break up is often unilateral.